xenit-eu/helm-alfresco/README.md

 #### `syncService.registry`

-* Required: false
+* Required: true if syncService.enabled and syncService.image not set
-* Default: None
+* Default: `quay.io/alfresco`
 * Description: The registry where the docker container can be found in

 #### `syncService.repository`

-* Required: false
+* Required: true if syncService.enabled and syncService.image not set
-* Default: None
+* Default: `service-sync`
 * Description: The repository of the docker image that will be used

 #### `syncService.tag`

-* Required: false
+* Required: true if syncService.enabled and syncService.image not set
-* Default: None
+* Default: `3.4.0`
 * Description: The tag of the docker image that will be used

 #### `syncService.image`

-* Required: true
+* Required: false
-* Default: `quay.io/alfresco/service-sync:3.4.0`
+* Default: None
 * Description: The repository of the docker image that will be used

 #### `syncService.imagePullPolicy`